 - awareness of hazards, and ways to assist a blind or partially sighted person

 - how to guide a blind or partially sighted person.

-One-to-one access technology and IT training
+One-to-one training in access technology and IT

 Access technology training is important to help blind and partially sighted people learn how to effectively use specialist equipment and software.

 Our 1 to1 training in the workplace helps an employee use their access technology to accomplish the tasks they are expected to perform in their work, rather than introducing a whole range of technical features of any particular software or device.
 This helps your employee develop working strategies that reduce potential for fatigue and increase productivity